0xNineteen/blog.md/contents/sol-blocks/index.md

+# Building Blocks in Solana

-- post will be explaining how blocks are built in solana with the following diagram
+This post will explain how blocks are built in solana using the diagram below as a reference

 ![](2023-06-13-11-04-48.png)

-- theres two main stages
+Theres two main stages for blocks in solana:
-  - TPU: when you are a leader and building blocks
+  - The Transaction Processing Unit (TPU): this stage is for when you **are a leader** and need to build your own block
-  - TVU: when you recieve a block from a leader and need to replay the results
+  - The Transaction Validation Unit (TVU): this stage is for when you **are not a leader**, and you recieve a block from a leader, and need to replay the block to reproduce the state

-## TPU
+## TPU Flow

-- we start with the TPU (starting at the top right)
+We'll start with the TPU (the top right in the diagram)

 ### receiving txs

+In solana, there is no mempool, txs are forwarded directly to the leader.
-- starting a validator, ports are opened to receive txs
+So, starting a validator, dedicated ports are opened to receive these txs
+including:
-  - this includes, tpu, tpu_forwards, and vote sockets
+  - `tpu`, `vote`, and `tpu_forwards` sockets
   - the tpu socket is for normal txs (eg, { send token A to bob })
   - the vote socket is only for votes
     - votes are a special transaction which only validators send - when a validator sends a vote tx they are saying that a specific block is valid (the tx data includes the hash of the block which they are voting for)
-  - the tpu_forwards socket is less important for this post, so well leave it
+  - the tpu_forwards socket is less important for this post, so well leave it alone

-- txs are recieved, sigantures on votes are verified, and are then sent to the `BankingStage`
+txs and votes are recieved, sigantures are verified, and are then sent to the `BankingStage`

-*note:* txs are sent in batches as they're recieved, so sometimes the banking stage will be operating on a large number of txs, and othertimes a small number of txs
+*note:* txs are sent to the banking stage in batches, **as they're recieved**, so sometimes the banking stage will be operating on a large number of txs, and othertimes a small number of txs